bturng/ec2/ansible-aws-vpc-ha-wordpress/README.md

 Ansible AWS VPC Highly-Available Wordpress
 ----------------------
-There's a blog post that I wrote to go along with this.
-[Check it out!]

 The purpose of Ansible AWS VPC Highly-Available Wordpress(AAVHAW) is to create a fully operational AWS VPC infrastructure(subnets,routeing tables,igw etc), it will also create everything that need to be for creating EC2 and RDS instances (security key, security group, subnet group).